Is Drupal the Best CMS?

 Drupal’s core team is dedicated to security, and regularly release security patches and update their code to address found vulnerabilities.

 The Drupal community augments the Drupal core team.
-Thousands of developers provide their free time to contributing to–and monitoring–Drupal’s code.
+Thousands of developers use their free time to contribute to and monitor Drupal’s code.

 Just as Drupal’s open-source system allows it to easily integrate with other third-party systems, it can also communicate with additional security systems.
 For example, we’ve implemented Sucuri and Cloudflare for clients as part of their Drupal builds in the past.